 Edit a Chart Note Protocol

-From the list of components that appear in this chart note protocol, find the relevant orders component (Medical Procedure Orders, Screening Orders, Referral Orders, etc.) and double-click to edit it.
-Or, click “Add” and select the component to add it to the protocol.
+From the list of components that appear in this chart note protocol, find the orders component (Medical Procedure Orders, Screening Orders, Referral Orders, etc.) and double-click to edit it.
+If the component does not yet appear on this chart note protocol, click “Add” and select the component to add it.

 Add the Specific Orders